 - Native ads are delivered in stream.
 Featured in a way that does not disrupt the user’s experience of the platform or the media itself, native advertising always delivers in stream.

-Native Advertising Types
+Native Advertising Examples and Types

 Depending on the marketing objectives, brands reach out to different types of content creation for different channels and media placements.
 Native ads can take many forms, but these are the most used:

 Most used to drive direct responses from the potential users, search ads target placements in the stream.
 Search ads match the form and function of entries on a search engine results page (SERP) which results in high CTR and impressions.

 Sponsored post on your Instagram and Facebook feeds are great examples of this form of advertising.
 Perfected by many brands worldwide, in-feed ads appear alongside other content on your social media newsfeed.
 Their design makes them look and feel like organic posts to keep the user experience intact.

 Many large media companies offer brands paid blog post opportunities through their blogging partnership platforms.
 Forbes’ BrandVoice is one of the best examples.
 Brands create various types of content, ranging from beauty blog posts to amazing data visualization and publish it on co-branded websites.
 Presented on the media platform where your target audience is, their whole appeal is because they dive more into relevant, news-related topics.

 Picture 5.
 Paid blog post example

 Usually positioned alongside or underneath the website’s organic content, widget recommendations are designed places for sponsored stories.

 Display ads are generally placed in order to attract the attention of a certain website visitor and make them take the desired action.
 They are usually in the form of an image or a video, and in the ase of native display advertising they fit perfectly in the surrounding of a website they occur on.

 Picture 7.
 Native display ads